simplesourcing/simplesourcing.github.io/pages/docs/examples/examples.md

 # Auction

-A more complex example of a auction application built with Simple Sourcing.
+A more complex example of an auction application built with Simple Sourcing.

 This can be found in the example repo in [`examples/auction`](https://github.com/simplesourcing/simplesource-examples/tree/master/examples/auction).